-We propose a novel process-centric metric, plan compliance~($PC$), measured across three dimensions: \emph{Plan Phase Compliance} ($PPC$), \emph{Plan Order Compliance} ($POC$), and \emph{Plan Phase Fidelity} ($PPF$).
+We propose a novel process-centric metric, \emph{plan compliance}~($PC$), measured across three dimensions: \emph{plan phase compliance}~($PPC$), \emph{plan order compliance}~($POC$), and \emph{plan phase fidelity}~($PPF$).

 To illustrate the concept, Figure~\ref{fig:illustrative-examples} shows three trajectories generated by \SA along with their corresponding \graph and \lang.
 Figure~\ref{fig:illustrative-examples}a shows a \emph{compliant} and \emph{successful} execution. \emph{\SA\textsubscript{DSK-R1}} starts by navigating to the buggy file \texttt{ {nanops.py}} (step 1), creates and executes a reproducing test (steps 2--3), edits the buggy file (step 4), validates the patch by creating and executing a more comprehensive test (steps 5--7), edits the file again to handle corner cases (step 8), and re-executes the test~(step 9) before submitting the patch.
 This yields a \lang of $NR_2PV_3PV$, which is compliant with the instructed plan $\mathcal{L}^\star(\Phi)=NRPV$.
 The execution in Figure~\ref{fig:illustrative-examples}b covers all plan phases in its trajectory, but violates the intended order, with excessive reproduction~\mbox{(steps 1--4)} preceding navigation (steps 5--7) and leading to an \emph{unresolved} patch.
 The execution in Figure~\ref{fig:illustrative-examples}c skips key phases, transitioning directly from navigation (steps 1--3) to patching (step~4) before submission, violating the plan.
 The consequence of plan violation is a low-quality patch that does not resolve the issue.